All Episodes

 Listen, it was right before showtime.

-Well, yeah, and you know, there are there was unfortunately, I mean, at this point in my life, I need more security than I've ever needed, and I've had I've had my fair share of it over the years, but um it just makes it unfortunate.
+And, you know, unfortunately, I mean, at this point in my life, I need more security than I've ever needed.

-So, what was the highlight of the night?
+So what was the highlight of the night?

 Let's talk about that.

-What do you think is funny as well?
+What do you think is funny?

-I never thought, like last week we reported about Planned Parenthood that they're urging men to get cervical exams for men's health month.
+I never thought, like last week, we reported about Planned Parenthood that they're urging men to get cervical exams for men's health month.

 I never thought I'd ever talk about something like that.

-Never thought I'd talk about taxpayer-funded sex change operations for illegal immigrants or tampons being put by tampon Tim in boys' bathrooms in grammar school.
+Never thought I'd talk about taxpayer-funded sex change operations for illegal immigrants or tampons being put by Tampon Tim in boys' bathrooms in grammar school.

 Never thought these were topics I'd discuss.

-Did you think like when you were up there that it was gonna be you more serious, Jimmy more Funny or do you feel like it was even?
+Did you think like when you were up there that it was going to be you more serious, Jimmy more funny?

-Um you know, Jimmy's a profession.
+You know, Jimmy's a professional.

 I told everybody it was an R-rated show.